njh/dennet/README.md

 Hubs are passive devices that chain a series of ports together, so that the Return of one port is connected to the Flow of the next port.

 Any unused ports will require a RJ-45 plug connected into them, which connects Flow A to Return A and Flow B and Return B together.

+## Rules

+* If a collision is detected, then the node should back-off for a random amount (0-100 ms) and the double it each time there is a further collision.

+* Before transmitting the node should check that nobody else is already transmitting. (check the recieve buffer for 1ms)